Drone Close Call: Skepticism Surrounds BA Pilot’s Report

 Many hypothesize that the drone pilot was aiming to capture dramatic aerial footage of the plane.
 If caught, such recklessness could lead to a five-year jail sentence for endangering an aircraft.
 Unfortunately, the drone operator remains elusive.

-For years, aviation specialists have cautioned about the potential threats posed by drones to commercial aircraft, emphasizing the disastrous outcomes should a Drone Strike occur.
+For years, aviation specialists have cautioned about the potential threats posed by drones to commercial aircraft, emphasizing the disastrous outcomes should a drone strike occur.

 In response to this incident, a British Airways representative reportedly stated, “We take such matters extremely seriously and our pilots report incidents so that the authorities can investigate and take appropriate action.”